 As the truth of Christ is in me, no one shall stop me from this boasting in the regions of Achaia.
 Why?
 Because I do not love you?
 God knows!
 But what I do, I will also continue to do, that I may cut off the opportunity from those who desire an opportunity to be regarded just as we are in the things of which they boast.
 For such are false apostles, deceitful workers, transforming themselves into apostles of Christ.
 And no wonder!
 For Satan himself transforms himself into an angel of light.
 Therefore it is no great thing if his ministers also transform themselves into ministers of righteousness, whose end will be according to their works.

 a.
-No one shall stop me from this boasting: Paul, as a true apostle could “boast” that he took no money, and that he was more interested in the integrity of the message than in his own needs.
+No one shall stop me from this boasting: As a true apostle, Paul could "boast" that he took no money and that he was more interested in the integrity of the message than in his own needs.

 b.
 Why?
 Because I do not love you?
 God knows!
-Paul’s boasting in his weakness and unimpressive image was an embarrassment to the Corinthian Christians.
-Why was he embarrassing them this way?
-It was only because he loved them, and would find a way to bring them back from their worldly thinking.
+Paul's boasting in his weakness and unimpressive image was an embarrassment to the Corinthian Christians.
+Why did he embarrass them this way?
+It was only because he loved them and would find a way to bring them back from their worldly thinking.

 c.
-I will continue to do, that I may cut off the opportunity from those who desire an opportunity to be regarded just as we are: Paul’s desire was to expose these most eminent apostles as frauds.
-If it took biting sarcasm or embarrassing the Corinthian Christians to expose them, Paul would use them.
+I will continue to do, that I may cut off the opportunity from those who desire an opportunity to be regarded just as we are: Paul wanted to expose these most eminent apostles as frauds.
+If it took biting sarcasm or embarrassing the Corinthian Christians to expose them, Paul would use those tools.

 ii.
 False apostles are those who are transforming themselves into apostles of Christ.
-In fact, no one can transform themselves into a true apostle of Christ.
-It is only a calling from God.
-“They were never apostles of Christ, only they put themselves into such a shape and form, that they might have more advantage to deceive.”
-(Poole) As Paul will explain in the following sentence, those who transform themselves are more like Satan than like God!
+In fact, no one can transform themselves into a true apostle of Jesus; it is only a calling from God.
+"They were never apostles of Christ, only they put themselves into such a shape and form, that they might have more advantage to deceive."
+(Poole) As Paul will explain in the following sentence, those who transform themselves are more like Satan than they are like God.

 e.
 For Satan himself transforms himself into an angel of light.
 Therefore it is no great thing if his ministers also transform themselves into ministers of righteousness: Even as Satan may appear as an angel of light, so false apostles may have a "good" appearance.
 Paul is showing the Corinthian Christians how foolish it is to rely on image and outward appearances.

 ii.
-Even so, it is foolish for the Corinthian Christians – or we today – to be taken in by image and outward appearances.
+Even so, it is foolish for the Corinthian Christians - or us today - to be taken in by image and outward appearances.

 iii.
 Hughes rightly notes that in today's church, "an individual has only to make the most preposterous claims for himself in order to gain an enthusiastic and undiscerning following."